Bealby/grandpas-pocket-watch-shop/README.md

   'ADD TO BASKET' is viewable to the user and spans the length of the product image width.
 When hovered over the button enlarges slightly and turns a darker shade of orange.
-  This allows the user skip the option to seek further details of the product continue shopping.
+  This allows the user to skip the option to seek further details of the product if they prefer to quickly continue shopping.

 - There are of course options for the user to seek more information on a product enabled through